atkamara/Taxability/README.md

 <a href="https://ibb.co/wybsB44"><img src="https://i.ibb.co/b1yJQXX/clust.png" alt="clust" border="0"></a><br /><br />

 * Hierarchical agglomerative classification(HAC) on qualitative data using Jaccard index of dissimilarities
-* Clusters Labelling : we give names to our clusters based on more relevant variables
+* Clusters Labelling : we give names to our clusters based on the most relevant variables

 Finally, we dive into the most interesting part which is learning on data to predict the fact of not declaring taxable income.
 Since our sample data is unbalanced, accuracy is less relevant than statistical measures like specificity.
 That's why we came up with an evaluation strategy which favors specificity over accuracy defined as follows: